Particular/docs.particular.net/servicecontrol/containerization/index.md

 | Amazon Elastic Container Services (ECS) | No        | Untested, guidance mentions AMIs available for Windows 2016        |
 | Amazon Elastic Kubernetes Service (EKS) | No        | EKS only supports Windows 2019                                     |

+> [!NOTE]
-Note: There is work in progress to enable ServiceControl to run in Linux containers.
+> There is work in progress to enable ServiceControl to run in Linux containers.
 The details of the work are available on the [GitHub issue](https://github.com/Particular/ServiceControl/issues/3651).

 ## Init containers